SemKeegstra/advent-of-code/solutions/2025/README.md

 for each machine.
 This also means that pressing a button twice is actually possible now, significantly increasing the complexity of this problem.

-My initial thought was, we need to interpret this as a [system of linear equations][sle-info] and solve that.
-For instance, given the following example machine **manual**:
+My initial thought was, we can solve this as a [system of linear equations][sle-info].
+For example, given one of the example **manuals**:

 ```python
 "[.##.]
 (3) (1,3) (2) (2,3) (0,2) (0,1) {3,5,4,7}"
 ```

-We can write this as a system of equations, convert it to an [augmented matrix][aug-info] and finally reduce it to its [Row Echelon Form (REF)][REF-info]:
+We can rewrite the buttons and joltages as a linear system, then convert it to an [augmented matrix][aug-info] and finally reduce it to its [Row Echelon Form (REF)][REF-info] which should be solvable and have a minimum [Integer Linear Programming (ILP)][ILP-info] solution:

 $$
 \begin{aligned}